Brist0l/Eterm/README.md

 ```

 ## Using Autocompletion

 To use autocompletion just press the `tab` key

 ## 10 reasons to use it

-1) It's easy to use
+1) Easy To Use
-2) It's fast
+2) Fast
-3) It's secure
+3) Secure
-4) Autocompletions
+4) Supports Autocompletion
-5) Stores autocompletion history for fast access
+5) Stores Autocompletion History For Speed
-6) It's Lightweight
+6) Lightweight
-7) When sending attachments , the name of the attachment is also displayed
+7) Recursive email searching
-8) It's pretty
+8) Compact Email viewing options
 9) Be a terminal geek
 10) Configurable SMTP

 ## Contributing